National Palace (Haiti): Temporary residence

 President Moïse's personal residence on Pelerin 5 south of Pétion-Ville was used as the de facto presidential palace, but he relocated to another home in the Juventas area.

 Reconstruction

 A little more than two months after taking the presidency, President Jovenel Moïse announced on April 19, 2017, that they will be commencing the rehabilitation of the National Palace.
 He presented a committee of engineers and architects who will analyze the project as well as its construction.
 Moïse stated that the palace's exterior will look the same, but the interior will be modernized to fit the needs of a head of state in the coming years and the building must be earthquake-resistant.

+While reconstruction has not yet begun as of January 2026, the grounds of the National Palace remain the official home of the Haitian government.
+However, gang activity in downtown Port-au-Prince has forced the Transitional Presidential Council to mostly operate out of the Prime Minister's office.
+The grounds have been repeatedly menaced by Jimmy Chérizier's Viv Ansanm in 2025 and 2026 while members of the council were present, prompting calls for increased security and skepticism surrounding the Haitian National Police contingent charged with guarding the palace grounds.